tatami-inc/tatami/tests/README.md

   This checks that the workspace "memory" does not rely on consecutive access.
 - Access in dense and sparse modes.

-The equivalent requirements apply to row access.
 Where possible, we use parametrized fixtures to avoid code duplication.
+The equivalent test requirements apply to row access.

 For more complicated representations, further parameter combinations may be necessary.
 This is particularly true of matrices that contain other matrices, e.g., as part of delayed operations.